 At the Ontario SPCA and Humane Society, we strive to find each and every animal that comes into our animal centres, a safe and loving home.
 Sometimes community cats end up in our centres and cannot be returned to their original colony site, for various reasons.
-Once these cats are deemed “unadoptable”, due to their lack of socialization, there are limited options for them.
+As former street cats who are used to outdoor life, working cats are not typical indoor pets and have no desire to be lap cats.
+However, what they lack in social skills they make up for when it comes to keeping vermin problems under control.
 The Ontario SPCA believes in finding an alternative home for these cats, by giving them “jobs” as working cats!

 These cats are healthy, sterilized, vaccinated, microchipped, ear tipped and in need of a new, non-traditional home environment.
 Some examples of these new homes we are looking for could include barns, stables, auto repair shops, woodworking shops, wineries, breweries, greenhouses/nurseries/garden centres, churches, storage facilities/warehouses.
 Working cats are not suited to be your typical indoor pets and, as unsocialized animals, they have no desire to be lap cats.
 These are working cats, former street cats who are used to outdoor life, prefer minimal to no human contact, and who will happily tend to any mouse, mole or vermin problems for the small cost of a bowl of cat food and water set out daily, as needed veterinary care and shelter in a garage, barn etc.

 And because we spay/neuter these cats before they leave the Ontario SPCA, adopters never need to worry about endless litters of kittens!

 Interested in adopting a working cat?
 Read the FAQ below and apply to adopt at the bottom of this page!

 How much does it cost to adopt a working cat?

 The adoption fee is waived, however, we gladly accept donations to help sustain the program.
 You will be responsible for ongoing veterinary care (as necessary), food, water and shelter.